Wen's burning eyes made Gwen wilt.

 Didn't they say one had to break a few eggs to make an omelette?

-No. She would take up arms against the elements.
+One day, she would take up arms against the elements.

 Her eggs, her omelettes, her decision.

-The others waited patiently for Gwen to speak.
+The others waited for Gwen to speak.

 "I have given the matter much thought, Magister, and I realise that a decision must be made for all of us to move forward," Gwen spoke slowly and meticulously, as though she was ascending an increasingly steep set of steps.
 "Therefore, Babulya, Petra, Magister Wen and Magus Kumiko, please allow me a moment to explain."